Demonstrate Engineering Progress

 Below-50th driver alignment:

-The manager view buckets comments by theme and counts how many mention each.
-It also highlights drivers scoring below the 50th percentile where engineer comments align -- showing where sentiment matches the quantitative data.
+The manager view buckets comments by theme and counts how many mention each, showing the two most recent snippets inline per theme.
+It also highlights drivers scoring below the 50th percentile where engineer comments align -- where sentiment matches the quantitative data.

 Check where evidence supports the standard